Nevvulo/zBot/README.md

-# Xail-Bot
+# zBot
-Discord bot made for Rainbow Gaming.
+An all-in-one Discord bot.